Jacfal/spaceknow-api-test/README.md

-# SpaceKnow client api test
+# SpaceKnow client API test

-Simple client api for for communication with SpaceKnow analytics backend.
-I run's car analysis on defined area
+Simple client API for communication with SpaceKnow analytics backend.
+I run car analysis on the defined area

-Spaceknow api doc could be find [here](https://docs.spaceknow.com)
+Spaceknow API doc could be found [here](https://docs.spaceknow.com)

 Try it with: